-OPC (OLE for Process Control) is a standard designed for real-time data exchange between a software application and process control devices such as PLCs.
+OPC (OLE for Process Control) is a standard designed for real-time data exchange between a software application and process control devices (e.g., PLCs).
 OPC defines an interface independent of the device type.
 As a result, the end user is almost not limited in the choice of hardware and software for their application.
 The only requirement is OPC compatibility.

 There are two kinds of OPC components: OPC client and OPC server.